 We planted both cultivars in the same lot so that they would have equal experiences in terms of soil composition, rainfall, sunlight, temperature and other inputs.
 That way, when it is time to harvest, the variables of the cultivar will be able to be measured more accurately (we hope) when we send the samples for laboratory testing for nutrients, antioxidants and minerals.

 Here is drone footage of Lot 4 in August:

 Below is another photo of Lot 4 in November—4 months after being planted.

 We will need to wait about 2 more years before we have a harvest off of this land and are able to send the coffee to the lab for testing.
 We’ll also be able to measure things like yield per plant, rate of ripening, etc. We’ll also be able to monitor the cultivars as the plants age to see what changes there are in the composition of the coffee over time.
 In the meantime, our team on the farm will be working with care to help create outstanding, healthy coffees of the future.

 It's been an exciting first year!
-In our quest to be the best source of coffee for your health, we realized that we had to better understand how coffee is grown and what differences we care about that are the best for the environment and your health.
-If you feel that you can contribute in any way we want to hear from you!
-Real change often comes from outside the coffee industry and we are open to any ideas or feedback you may have.
-Please feel free to drop a line in the comments if you have a question, any suggestions or a contact that you could make.
+In our quest to be the best source of coffee for your health, we realized that we had to better understand how coffee is grown and what differences we care about that are best for the environment and your health.
+If you feel that you can contribute in any way, we want to hear from you!
+Real change often comes from outside the coffee industry, and we are open to any ideas or feedback you may have.
+Please feel free to drop a line in the comments if you have a question, any suggestions, or a contact that you could make.
 Thank you for following along with us on this journey!